 And as a homeschooling mom I can add:

-Choosing faithfulness in homeschooling is an action.
 I choose by making daily decisions and following through, no matter how hard it is.

 I choose through opening my arms and smiling.
 I choose by my honoring thoughts and words.
 I choose by putting others’ needs (especially my children’s needs) above my own.
 And it’s really, really hard!